-Preliminary (Stage 1) goods Intermediate (Stage 2) goods Final (Stage 3) goods - by destination Cattle> Fresh meat > Processed meat - > final consumption > export Cattle > Fresh meat > final consumption > export Cattle > export
+Preliminary (Stage 1) commodities Intermediate (Stage 2) commodities Final (Stage 3) commodities - by destination Cattle> Fresh meat > final consumption > export Cattle> > final consumption > export Cattle > export

-In the first example, Cattle is a Preliminary (Stage 1) good as an input into the production of Fresh meat.
-In turn Fresh meat is an Intermediate (Stage 2) good used to produce Processed meat, a Final good (destined for final consumption or the export market).
+In the first example, Cattle is a Preliminary (Stage 1) commodity as an input into the production of Fresh meat.
+In turn Fresh meat is an Intermediate (Stage 2) commodity used to produce Processed meat, a Final commodity (destined for final consumption or the export market).

-In the next example, Cattle is an Intermediate (Stage 2) good, used to produce Fresh meat which flows to final consumption or is exported as a Final (Stage 3) good.
+In the next example, Cattle is an Intermediate (Stage 2) commodity, used to produce Fresh meat which flows to final consumption or is exported as a Final (Stage 3) commodity.

-Under the third example, Cattle sold direct to the export market without further processing in Australia is a Final (Stage 3) good.
+Under the third example, Cattle sold direct to the export market without further processing in Australia is a Final (Stage 3) commodity.